Milstein-type Schemes for Hyperbolic SPDEs: Convergence Rates

 Pathwise uniform stability as in Remark \ref{rem:stability}\ref{remCond:pathwiseUniformStability} can also be extended to $2$-smooth Banach spaces, albeit with more care.
 Adapting the proof strategy based on martingale estimates in \cite[Lem.~3.5, Prop.~3.6]{KliobaVeraar24Irregular} to also incorporate iterated stochastic integral terms, pathwise uniform stability under a linear growth assumption on $G'G$ can be shown, leveraging that the iterated stochastic integrals $(G'G)(\t{i},\app{i})\Delta_2W_{i+1}$ form a martingale difference sequence. \end{remark}

-In the linear case, the necessary assumptions simplify considerably, as the following corollary illustrates.
-For instance, the spatial Lipschitz continuity is immediate for linear $F$ and $G$ and the Gâteaux derivatives $F'(u)[v]=F(v)$ and $G'$ are independent of the spatial parameter $u$, and thus trivially Lipschitz continuous.
+In the linear case, the necessary assumptions simplify considerably, since for example Lipschitz continuity is immediate and the Gâteaux derivatives $F'(u)[v]=F(v)$ and $G'(u)$ are independent of $u$, and thus trivially Hölder continuous.
+In the following we also allow for affine linear coefficients.